jacebenson/jace.pro/content/post/2017-12-08-rip-wiki/index.md

 To get ready for this post I took a trip down memory lane and looked at the wayback machine.

-Servicenow Wiki, you will be missed.
+ServiceNow Wiki, you will be missed.

 Take a look into the past